olekukonko/jack/README.md

 - **Task Types**: Support for `Task` (simple), `TaskCtx` (context-aware), and `Identifiable` (custom IDs).
 - **Error Handling**: Captures panics as `CaughtPanic` errors with optional stack traces.
 - **Logging**: Integrated with a namespaced logger for detailed tracing.
+- **Lifetime Hooks**: Add start/end/timed callbacks to operations for setup/cleanup or timeouts.
+- **Reaper**: Efficient expiration tracking for items (e.g., cache TTL) using min-heap, with handlers on expiry.
+- **Shutdown Manager**: Registers cleanup hooks (funcs, closers) for graceful exit on signals or triggers, with stats.

 ## Installation
 ```bash